 Electric Consumption and the Arab Oil Embargo

 Prior to 1973 the electric industry encouraged customers to consume electricity.
 More consumption meant more efficient large central station generating plants.
-And more consumption fueled the post-war economic boom.
+More large central station generating plants meant lower operating costs and lower electric prices.
+And lower electric prices fueled the post-war economic boom.

 But the 1973 Arab Oil Embargo was a wake up call.
-Utilities faced the fact that the generating units they were using to meet peak customer demand were fueled by foreign oil.
+While coal or nuclear fuel were used for most large base load plants the smaller plants used to meet peak customer demand were fueled by foreign oil.
 And deliveries of that foreign oil could cease without notice.
 Thus, reliability of electric service was, at least in part, subject to the whims of foreign powers.
 After the Oil Embargo it was no longer good policy to just encourage electric consumption.

 Confronting the System Peak